LCA-CI-builds-repair/starlette/docs/exceptions.md

-Starlette allows you to install custom exception handlers to deal with how you return responses when errors or handled exceptions occur.
+Starlette allows you to install custom exception handlers to dea```python async def websocke`Starlette` application is configured like this:

+* `ServerErrorMiddleware` - Returns 500 responses when server errors occur.
+* Installed middleware
+* `ExceptionMiddleware` - Deals with handled exceptions, and returns responses.
+* Router
+* Endpoints

+## HTTPException

+The `HTTPException` class provides a base class that you can use for any handled exceptions.
+The `ExceptionMiddleware` implementation defaults to returning plain-text HTTP responses for any `HTTPException`.

+* `HTTPException(status_code, detail=None, headers=None)`

+You should only raise `HTTPException` inside routing or endpoints.
+Middleware classes should instead just return appropriate responses directly.

+## WebSocketException

+You can use the `WebSocketException` class to raise errors inside WebSocket endpoints.

+* `WebSocketException(code=1008, reason=None)`

+Use `WebSocketException` to handle errors specifically within WebSocket endpoints.
+When raised, it can provide a custom code and optional reason for the error.ebSocket, exc: WebSocketException):
+    await websocket.close(code=1008)

+exception_handlers = {
+    WebSocketException: websocket_exception
+} responses when errors or handled exceptions occur.

 ```python
 from starlette.applications import Starlette